suncoast-devs/handbook/lessons/soft-skills/diversity-inclusion.md

 > Diversity of demography, culture, life experiences, and interests that makes
 > our community so vibrant. - Tracy Chou, Former Software Engineer @Pinterest

-Diverse teams outperform homogeneous groups on creative problem-solving exercises.
+Diverse teams outperform homogeneous groups in creative problem-solving exercises.
 They are more creative because creativity is usually a reflection of people's backgrounds, and diverse groups bring faster/better ways of solving problems.
 Diverse companies perform better; they help companies serve a diverse